Jump to navigation

 Assistance with Obtaining Benefits

 A trained Veteran Service Officer (VSO) can be your advocate, and assist you and your family with obtaining the benefits you are entitled to.
-Please access the following link (County Veterans Service Offices) to find the VSO nearest you or contact Jaclyn Murrietta at, 303-284-6077, to be connected to a VSO in your area.
+Please visit our County Veterans Service Offices web page to find the VSO nearest you or contact Jaclyn Murrietta at, 303-284-6077.

 VSO Benefits Assistance at the Bill Daniels Veteran Service Center/VA CRRC